On the Structure of Trans-Series in Quantum Field Theory: Integrable models

-We will check, up to numerical error, and for each of the two models discussed above, that the coefficients $a_{n,\ell}$ appearing in the trans-series have the asymptotics \eqref{an-bn-R}.
-To this end, we construct the quantity
+We will check, up to numerical error, and for each of the two models discussed above, that the coefficients $a_{n,\ell}$ appearing in~the trans-series have the asymptotics~\eqref{an-bn-R}.
+To this end, we~construct the quantity

-The coefficients $a_{n,\ell}$ are ambiguous, due to the two choices in the residues $\ri\sigma_\ell^\pm$.
-These two choices differ by complex conjugation: $\left( \ri\sigma_\ell^+ \right)^ *=\ri \sigma_\ell^-$.
-On the other hand, as seen explicitly in the expressions of \eqref{eq_coeff_bosonic_1}, \eqref{eq_coeff_bosonic_2}, \eqref{eq_coeff_bosonic_3}, the $a_{n,\ell}$s are multinomials of $\ri\sigma_\ell^\pm$, with real coefficients.
+The coefficients $a_{n,\ell}$ are ambiguous, due to the two choices in~the residues \smash{$\ri\sigma_\ell^\pm$}.
+These two choices differ by complex conjugation: \smash{$\bigl( \ri\sigma_\ell^+ \bigr)^ *=\ri \sigma_\ell^-$}.
+On the other hand, as seen explicitly in~the expressions of~\eqref{eq_coeff_bosonic_1}--\eqref{eq_coeff_bosonic_3}, the $a_{n,\ell}$s are multinomials of $\ri\sigma_\ell^\pm$, with real coefficients.
 Therefore, the two choices gives the same coefficients $a_{n, \ell}$, up to complex conjugation.
-This implies that $|a_{n,\ell}|$ is not ambiguous and, thus, neither are the parameters $R$ and $b_n$ appearing in \eqref{eq_anl_quotient}.
+This implies that $|a_{n,\ell}|$ is not ambiguous and, thus, neither are the parameters $R$ and $b_n$ appearing in~\eqref{eq_anl_quotient}.\looseness=-1

 Using Richardson transforms, one can accelerate the convergence of the sequence when $\ell$ is large, extracting the radius of convergence $R$.
-In Fig. \ref{fig_radius_ON}, we show the result for the $O(8)$ non-linear sigma model and $n=0$.
+In Figure~\ref{fig_radius_ON}, we show the result for the ${\rm O}(8)$ non-linear sigma model and $n=0$.

-Further, we can extract the value of $b_n$ by considering the sequence
+Further, we can extract the value of $b_n$ by considering the sequence{\samepage

-In figure \ref{fig_b_ON}, we show the result for the $O(8)$ non-linear sigma model and $n=0$.
+In Figure \ref{fig_b_ON}, we show the result for the ${\rm O}(8)$ non-linear sigma model and $n=0$.}